laravel/docs/authentication.md

     Auth::logoutOtherDevices($password);

-> {note} When the `logoutOtherDevices` method is invoked, the user's other sessions will be invalidated entirely, meaning they will be "logged out" of all guards they were previously authenticated by.
+When the `logoutOtherDevices` method is invoked, the user's other sessions will be invalidated entirely, meaning they will be "logged out" of all guards they were previously authenticated by.

-> {note} When using the `AuthenticateSession` in combination with a custom route name for the `login` route, you'll need to override the `unauthenticated` method on the exception handler to properly redirect users to your login page.
+> {note} When using the `AuthenticateSession` middleware in combination with a custom route name for the `login` route, you must override the `unauthenticated` method on your application's exception handler to properly redirect users to your login page.

 <a name="adding-custom-guards"></a>
 ## Adding Custom Guards